Use Case Design

 Unusual Configurations

-Certain projects need something out of the ordinary — unusual and one-of-a-kind features, extra-extreme resilience, unconventional operation.
-These configurations are built around the specific site and mission, not standard templates, requiring innovative engineering solutions so the door works exactly where and how it needs to.
+Certain projects need something out of the ordinary — unusual features, extreme resilience, unconventional operation.
+These door systems are built around the specific site and mission, not standard templates.
+Materials and structural choices, oversized components, modular design for particular shipping and assembly requirements, can all come into play—innovative engineering solutions so the door works exactly where and how it needs to.

 For a mobile silo on a US military testing range, Spec-Dor went vertical.
 (Utah, USA)